 Common conditions such as convergence insufficiency, accommodative dysfunction, or binocular dysfunction mean that your eyes strain to work together.
-This is often much more noticeable on a computer screen than a printed page.
+This is often much more noticeable on a computer screen than on a printed page.

-The fix: These visual conditions can be identified by in depth testing of how well the eyes focus and work together.
+The fix: These visual conditions can be identified by in-depth testing of how well the eyes focus and work together.

-Here’s a patient testimonial showing how computer related vision problems were solved through Neuro-Optometric Rehabilitation.
+Here’s a patient testimonial showing how computer-related vision problems were solved through Neuro-Optometric Rehabilitation.